onap/archived-vfc-nfvo-lcm/docs/platform/consumedapis.rst

  - DCAE: Use DCAE Ves collector API to report FCAPS data to DCAE
  - MSB:  Use MSB to register and find microservice
  - Modeling: Use nfvparser API to parse tosca template
+ - Multicloud: Use Multicloud API to CRUD virtual resource